-"The Pandorica Opens"/"The Big Bang" had Auton duplicates posing as Romans based on Amy's memories, including her forgotten boyfriend Rory.
-They were so ridiculously human that the reveal that they were Autons was in fact a plot twist.
+"The Pandorica Opens"/"The Big Bang" has Auton duplicates posing as Romans based on Amy's memories, including her forgotten fiancé Rory.
+They're so ridiculously human that the reveal that they're Autons is in fact a plot twist.
 Rory eventually fights and overcomes his programming, choosing to guard the Pandorica for two thousand years to make up for almost killing Amy.

 The new series Cybermen are part human, but actually die if you give them back their emotions.
 They can't be this trope because being able to feel (being Ridiculously Human Robots) allows them to be horrified at being Cybermen, causing them to die.